rolandvincent/Kasir/README.md

 </configuration>
 ```

-Change connectionStrings to your database string.
+Change connectionStrings to your connection string.
 You can change databaseType to MySQL, SQLServer or SQLite